Setting Document Properties

 How properties improve discoverability

 Search engines and internal file searches use document properties to help users find files.
-Well-chosen Titles and Keywords make your documents easier to locate and understand, especially for people using assistive technology.
+Well-chosen Titles make your documents easier to locate and understand, especially for people using assistive technology.

 Quick check before sharing